December 19, 2025

 A stroke occurs when your brain doesn’t get enough oxygen.
 This can happen in a couple of different ways.

-During an ischemic stroke, blood flow to the brain slows due to a clot, or other obstruction.
-Hemorrhagic strokes happen with bleeding into the brain tissue, which happens because of high blood pressure or a ruptured or leaking aneurysm (a weak area in the vessel wall).
+During an ischemic stroke, blood flow to the brain slows due to a clot or other obstruction.
+During a haemorrhagic stroke, bleeding into the brain tissue occurs, which happens because of high blood pressure or a ruptured or leaking aneurysm (a weak area in the vessel wall)13,14.

-For stroke imaging in the acute phase, when the stroke is actively happening, doctors will order either a non-contrast head CT scan or MRI to classify the stroke.
-However, MRI is more sensitive for spotting acute ischemic strokes, especially those presenting during the first 12 hours of onset.
+For stroke imaging in the acute phase, when the stroke is actively happening, doctors will order either a non-contrast head CT scan or an MRI to classify the stroke.
+An MRI is more sensitive for spotting acute ischemic strokes, especially those presenting during the first 12 hours of onset15.

 3. Brain Cancer

-Brain tumors occur when abnormal cells within the brain grow unchecked.
+Brain tumours occur when abnormal cells within the brain grow unchecked.
 Primary brain cancer starts in the brain and rarely spreads.
-However, the most common type of brain cancer is secondary and occurs when cancer cells from elsewhere in the body spread.
+However, the most common type of brain cancer is secondary and occurs when cancer cells from elsewhere in the body spread to the brain16.

-Brain scans like MRI can help differentiate between cancer and benign lesions as well as assist in pre-surgical planning.
-PET may be used to evaluate for recurrence after yearly intervals after successful treatment.
+Brain scans, like MRI, can help differentiate between brain cancer and benign lesions as well as assist in pre-surgical planning.
+PET may be used to evaluate for recurrence at yearly intervals after successful treatment17.

 4. Alzheimer’s Disease

-Diagnosis of Alzheimer’s disease relies upon clinical signs, symptoms, medical history, and psychological exams.
+Diagnosis of Alzheimer’s disease relies upon clinical signs, symptoms, medical history, and psychological exams18.

-Current research shows that combining neuroimaging techniques like structural MRI, functional MRI, and PET may help medical professionals diagnose diseases like Alzheimer’s and dementia earlier.
+Current research shows that combining neuroimaging techniques like MRI and PET may help medical professionals diagnose diseases like Alzheimer’s and dementia earlier19.

 5. Brain Health Screening

 Even if you are a healthy person with no neurological symptoms, you may be curious about what an MRI brain scan could tell you about your health.
 In this case, you might be interested in an elective brain scan.
-At ezra, comprehensive MRI screening services include a brain scan.
+At Ezra, multi-organ MRI screening, including the brain, can reveal signs of neurodegeneration earlier.

 Stay on Top of Your Health With Routine MRI Scans